chrisbrasington/chrisbrasington.github.io/attention/index.md

 Great for writing, not recommended for reading.

 ## Gaming Handhelds
+A dedicated gaming handheld can provide distraction-free gaming.

 ### [Steam Deck](https://store.steampowered.com/steamdeck)
 Running linux, a steam deck lets you play steam and non-steam games and is extremely customizable.